NLPatVCU/medaCy_model_clinical_notes/README.md

 ![alt text](https://nlp.cs.vcu.edu/images/Edit_NanomedicineDatabase.png "Nanoinformatics")

-#This section should contain all metadata about this version of the model.
+# This section should contain all metadata about this version of the model.
+Ideally this description will match the one provided in medaCy.